-93. The applicant does not dispute that communications service providers are required to store and process retained communications data in line with the rules governing the protection of personal data, but submits that there is insufficient oversight and safeguards (cf paras 120-124, below).
+95. The applicant does not dispute that communications service providers are required to store and process retained communications data in line with the rules governing the protection of personal data, but submits that there is insufficient oversight and safeguards (cf the section on Oversight Arrangements, paras 127-134, below).